resplab/accept/README.md

 #> 3 or more exacerbations  0.01206628 0.05851757 0.10055944       0.07102149
 ```

-The shortened parameter groups the probabilities from 3-10 exacerbations
-into one category, “3 or more exacerbations.”
-To see all n exacerbation
+The shortened parameter groups the probabilities from 3-10 exacerbations into one category, "3 or more exacerbations."
+To see all n exacerbation probabilities:
-probabilities:

 ``` r
 exacerbationsMatrix <- predictCountProb(results, n = 10, shortened = FALSE)